harsh-mali-2703/AI-resume-analyzer/README.md

 # AI Resume Analyzer and Job Recommendation System

-This is a student mini project made using Python and Streamlit.
+This is a major project made using Python and Streamlit.
 The app reads a PDF or DOCX resume, extracts skills, compares the resume with job roles and gives a simple learning roadmap.

 ## Features